libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 ### JSONata conditions

 Besides the logical gateway, it may make sense to use JSONata ternary expressions in one of the many parameters that accepts JSONata expressions.
-For example, you could write a message body that has one message if the value of `valid` is `true`, and another if not:
+For example, this expression creates one message body if `valid` is `true` and another if not:

 ```jsonata
 =